FTSE 100 drops as Fed minutes stoke recovery worries | Business

 FTSE 100 drops as Fed minutes stoke recovery worries

-UK shares tracked Asian markets lower on Thursday, as worries mounted over a prolonged economic fallout from the COVID-19 pandemic following the U.S. Federal Reserve's cautious tone on recovery.
-The FTSE 100 index was 1.2% lower by 0707 GMT, with the midcap bourse falling 0.8%.
+UK shares tracked Asian markets lower on Thursday, as worries mounted over a prolonged economic fallout from the COVID-19 pandemic after the Federal Reserve struck a cautious tone about the U.S. economic recovery.
+The FTSE 100 index was 1% lower by 0738 GMT, also weighed by a wave of selling in stocks trading ex-dividend.
+The midcap bourse was off 0.5%.

-Minutes of the Fed's July 28-29 policy meeting showed policymakers saw a rebound in employment already slowing and that additional "substantial improvement" would depend on the reopening of business activity.
-They warned of a highly uncertain path for recovery from the global health crisis that has hammered business activity across the world.
+Minutes from the Fed's July 28-29 policy meeting showed policymakers saw the rebound in employment seen in May and June already slowing with additional "substantial improvement" depending on the reopening of businesses.
+They warned of a highly uncertain path for recovery from the global health crisis that has hammered economic growth across the world.

-On corporate news-driven moves, miner Antofagasta fell 5% after posting a plunge in half-year earnings, while InterContinental Hotels gained 2.5% after a newspaper report that French rival Accor had examined a merger with it.
+"(Fed) minutes are casting a shadow over markets and underline that any recovery is not going to be a straight line of advances," Markets.com analyst Neil Wilson said.
+On corporate news-driven moves, miner Antofagasta fell 5% after posting a plunge in half-year earnings, while InterContinental Hotels gained 2.5% after a report that French rival Accor had examined a merger with it.

+Along with Antofagasta's results, copper prices falling from a more than one-year high also hammered miners, with Glencore , Anglo American, BHP and Rio Tinto falling between 2% and 2.4%.
+While the FTSE 100 has rebounded from a decade-low hit in March at the height of widespread lockdowns, it is still down 22% from a 2019 peak as concerns over a second wave of COVID-19 infections and the pace of economic recovery persist.

+Losses in the midcap index were limited by gains in Mike Ashley's Frasers Group and online electricals retailer AO World.
+Frasers jumped 10% after it forecast growth of up to 30% in its new financial year, while AO World added 4.3%, inching closer to a six-year high, as it said demand for its products and services continued even after its rivals reopened stores in July.

 - READ MORE ON: